Iddo77/ContractAnalysisLLM/README.md

    - **frontend**: Contains the user interface built with Streamlit.
    - **backend**: Contains the server-side code, using FastAPI.

-6. **Running the Application**
+6. **Set Up a Secret Key**

+   Execute the following command in the terminal (the conda environment should be activated):

+	python -m secret

-   Navigate to the project root and make sure the Conda environment is activated:
+   Copy the key and use it to set the environment variable CONTRACT_ANALYSIS_LLM_SECRET.

-	conda activate ContractAnalysisLLM
+7. **Running the Backend**
    Start the backend server using the following command:

       python -m uvicorn backend.app:app --host 0.0.0.0 --port 8008

+8. **Running the Frontend**

-   Open a new terminal for the frontend, navigate to the project root and make sure the Conda environment is activated.
+   Open a new terminal for the frontend, navigate to the project root and make sure the Conda environment is activated:

+	conda activate ContractAnalysisLLM

    Start the Streamlit app using the following command:

       python -m streamlit run frontend/app.py

-   If the frontend and backend are running on different machines, you need to set the backend URL to the environment variable CONTRACT_ANALYSIS_LLM_API.
+   If the frontend and backend are running on different machines, you need to set the backend URL on the frontend machine to the environment variable CONTRACT_ANALYSIS_LLM_API.